meilisearch/devrel/process/blog_profile_creation.md

 ## Context
 Ghost, our blogging platform, and our current blog theme automatically create pages for authors, and display author profile pictures on the blog post page and the homepage.
 Every blog author has to fill in their description.
-Our audience will have a better idea of who the folks working at Meilisear are.
+Our audience will have a better idea of who the folks working at Meilisearch are.
 We don't want to be another corporation with random workers.

 ## Process
 - Before publishing an article, you need access to Ghost.